 (f) restrict or prohibit the movement of persons, vehicles and vessels, including, if necessary, by the closure of roads or areas of water.

-(4) In exercising a power under subsection (3) the Authority may use such force as is reasonably necessary.
+(4) In exercising a power under subsection (3) the FES Commissioner may use such force as is reasonably necessary.

 [Section 18G inserted by No. 38 of 2002 s.
-11.]
+11; amended by No. 22 of 2012 s.
+19 and 43.]

 18H.
 Approval of VMRS Groups

-(1) The Authority may, by notice in the Gazette, approve as a VMRS Group any group of persons, however constituted and whether incorporated or not, that it considers to be appropriate for approval as a VMRS Group.
+(1) The FES Commissioner may, by notice in the Gazette, approve as a VMRS Group any group of persons, however constituted and whether incorporated or not, that the FES Commissioner considers to be appropriate for approval as a VMRS Group.

-(2) The Authority may, by notice in the Gazette, cancel the approval of a VMRS Group if the Authority considers that it is no longer appropriate for the Group to be approved.
+(2) The FES Commissioner may, by notice in the Gazette, cancel the approval of a VMRS Group if the FES Commissioner considers that it is no longer appropriate for the Group to be approved.

-(3) The Authority must keep a register of VMRS Groups approved under subsection (1) and their members.
+(3) The FES Commissioner must keep a register of VMRS Groups approved under subsection (1) and their members.

 [Section 18H inserted by No. 38 of 2002 s.
-11.]
+11; amended by No. 22 of 2012 s.
+20 and 43.]

 18I.
 Register of members of VMRS Group